ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 The only way to remove this delay is to turn off `Settings > ReVanced > Return YouTube Dislike > Show dislikes on Shorts`

-## 20 The Shorts tab button on YouTube is gone
+## 20 The YouTube Shorts tab button on missing

 Disable `Settings > ReVanced> General > Navigation buttons > Hide Shorts button`